 Social support is an essential element that can affect mental health.
 When you feel down and gloomy, you need people who can help you rack your brain to realize how blessed and valuable you are.

 You may spend time doing activities to distract you, like interacting with others using social media or online gaming.
-Sometimes, simply catching up on your favorite team to relax and take your mind off things that cause you stress.
-You can check out this article for tips on mindful meditation.
+Sometimes, simply catching up on your favourite team to relax and take your mind off things that cause you stress.

 Self-Stigma: A Barrier to Recovery